Always show "Create new" buttons in page tree

 I would really love to have a look at that previous discussion.
 I don't see any of your mentioned points as valid.

-#4 Updated by Jens Hoffmann about 4 years ago
+#4 Updated by Jens Hoffmann over 4 years ago

 It was RL discussion, so there is sadly no documentation about it.